bioboot/bimm143_S21/index.md

 <br>

 <div style="background-color: #cfc ; padding: 10px; border: 1px solid green;">
-  At the time of writing we are in the middle of a major COVID-19 pandemic crisis.
-Whilst we are making every effort to support your learning online, nothing is going to fully compensate for what we are going to lose in the next few months.
+  At the time of writing we are still in the middle of a major COVID-19 pandemic crisis.
+Whilst we are making every effort to support your learning online, we would still love to hear your ideas and input on new things to try to improve your class experience.
 My hope is that this online course can serve as a venue where we build a vibrant supportive community and utilize this forced distancing as a productive learning time.
 </div>

 ## Overview